teamlaserbeam/playbook-11/README.md

 # Playbook

-The Playbook holds all the rules we **must** follow when writing front-end code at AMARO.
+The Playbook holds all the rules we **must** follow when writing code at AMARO.

 ## Quotes